Steffin-php/StudyEase/README.md

+StudyEase

-StudyEase is an all-in-one student productivity platform designed to help learners plan, track, and improve their academic performance.
-Built for students juggling multiple subjects and deadlines, it brings together study planning, task management, and progress tracking into a single, easy-to-use dashboard.
+StudyEase is a student productivity platform designed to help learners plan their study schedule, track syllabus progress, and manage tasks and deadlines — all from a single, easy-to-use dashboard.

 Live Website: https://study-ease-rc4f.vercel.app/

-With StudyEase, students can organize their subjects and syllabus topics, log study hours against personal targets, schedule study sessions with a built-in planner, and stay on top of assignments and deadlines — all while visualizing their overall syllabus completion and mastery progress in real time.
-Whether you're preparing for exams, managing coursework across semesters, or just trying to build consistent study habits, StudyEase gives you the tools to stay organized and motivated.

-Key Features:
+Features
 🏠 Dashboard Overview — A snapshot of subjects, mastered topics, study hours logged, pending tasks, and syllabus completion percentage

-📚 Subject Tracking — Organize and monitor progress across all your subjects and topics
+📖 Subject Tracking — Organize and monitor progress across all your subjects and syllabus topics

-📅 Study Planner — Plan and schedule daily/weekly study sessions tailored to your goals
+📅 Study Planner — Plan and schedule study sessions with a dedicated planner view

 ✅ Task Management — Add, track, and complete tasks and assignment deadlines with due dates

 📈 Progress Analytics — Visual tracking of syllabus completion and topic mastery over time

+⏰ Upcoming Deadlines — Stay on top of tasks and assignments due soon

+👤 Student Profile — Personalized workspace for each student

+Dashboard at a Glance
+Subjects — Total subjects and topics tracked
+Mastered — Topics mastered out of total syllabus topics Study Logged — Total study hours logged against a target Today's Tasks — Tasks due today
+Completed — Completed vs pending task count
+Syllabus — Overall syllabus completion percentage

+Tech Stack
+React / Next.js
+Deployed on Vercel